-#GivingTuesday is a global, non-profit movement that promotes solidarity among people, organizations and companies. #GivingTuesday is a day to share, to think about others and act and as we like to put it, together we add more!
+#GivingTuesday is a global movement for nonprofit fundraising.
+It promotes solidarity among people, organizations and companies. #GivingTuesday is a day to share, to think about others and act and as we like to put it, together we add more!
+In our last posts around fundraising for nonprofits, we looked at how to set up a GivingTuesday campaign, marketing it and then using the online giving data to analyze the campaign results.
+In this post let’s look at some #GivingTuesday fundraising ideas that you could use to kickstarts the year-end fundraising.

 A classic … this always works well!
 Collect gifts you want to place at the auction, like items you might have received from overnight stay in a hotel, restaurant package, cruise package, food baskets – food, cosmetics, autographed sports article, etc. At silent auctions simply arrange the prices on a table where guests enter the amounts they are willing to pay for these items, with an addition of $ x to each bet.